pBread/sms-content-moderator/README.md

   - Twilio is authenticated through the X-Twilio-Signature, see https://www.twilio.com/docs/usage/webhooks/webhooks-security#validating-signatures-from-twilio
   - You need to define the env variables CONVERSATIONS_PRE_EVENT_WEBHOOK_URL & TWILIO_AUTH_TOKEN

-The directory cmd/ has multiple examples of various deployments.

-- cmd/server is a simple server.
-Note: It doesn't have authentication
-- cmd/conversations shows a simple server example deployed for Twilio Conversations.